Industry Analysis & Industry Trends

 Establishments operating in Canada's Commercial Building construction industry are distributed largely in line with the country's population and economic activity.
 Population growth typically influences growth or decline in commercial building activity, but unexpected events, such as natural disasters, can create commercial construction booms in specific areas.

 Ontario holds 38.8% of the national population and 35.4% of municipal construction establishments.
-Ontario is also home to Toronto, the country's most populous city, whose high population density encourages the need for commercial building construction and retail centers.
+Ontario is also home to Toronto, the country's most populous city, whose high population density encourages the need for commercial building construction and retail centres.
 Additionally, Toronto has a highly developed tourism industry that drives hotel and resort construction, as well as above-average population growth... purchase to read more